 Crimson tide, shark week, the red wedding—there are all kinds of playful nicknames to describe the anything-but-fun experience of having a heavy flow.
 It's generally not a medical concern, but let's get real: Soaking through tampons is a drag.
 Fortunately, ginger might be able to help make your periods lighter.

 In a 2014 study, 92 high school girls with heavy periods took either ginger supplements or a placebo pill over the course of six consecutive menstrual cycles.
 The results showed that those who took ginger saw a dramatic decline in blood flow.
 What's more, ginger also shows promise for reducing cramps.
-A 2015 systematic review of seven studies on ginger and dysmenorrhea found evidence that taking 750 to 2,000 milligrams of ginger powder at the beginning of the menstrual cycle could ease pain.
+A 2015 systematic7 review of seven studies on ginger and dysmenorrhea found evidence that taking 750 to 2,000 milligrams of ginger powder at the beginning of the menstrual cycle could ease pain.

 5. Ginkgo biloba

-A 2009 study, in which 85 students took either 40 milligrams of Ginkgo biloba extract three times a day from the 16th day of their menstrual cycle to the fifth day of their following cycle or a placebo, found that the supplement reduced the severity of the physical and mental symptoms of PMS in nearly one out of four participants, compared with less than 9% of those who took the placebo.
+A 2009 study11, in which 85 students took either 40 milligrams of Ginkgo biloba extract three times a day from the 16th day of their menstrual cycle to the fifth day of their following cycle or a placebo, found that the supplement reduced the severity of the physical and mental symptoms of PMS in nearly one out of four participants, compared with less than 9% of those who took the placebo.
 The scientists say that more studies are needed to determine the best dosage and treatment duration, but the early findings show promise of using ginkgo for a better period.